 She is an active member in the Arizona Language Association (AZLA) and the American Association of Teachers of Spanish and Portuguese (AATSP), Summit School of Ahwatukee Board of Trustees Committee as a Teacher representative for the last three years and SOCIEDAD HISPÁNICA de AMISTAD sponsored by the American Association of Teachers of Spanish and Portuguese as a Spanish Teacher representative.

 Spanish, Fifth through Eighth Grade

 Sra.
 Gonzalez-Cantwell firmly believes that students who achieve fluency in a second language are better equipped to contribute to today’s diverse society, and that 21st century teachers have to be experts in both their subject area, and in the integration of technology into the curriculum.
 Señora enjoys learning and learns every day with her students, and expands her knowledge through conferences for professional development and online courses.
-Señora’s latest professional development conference was Creating Engaging Learning Experiences for the 21st Century World Language Learner and Nexus Now Express YoUrSelf at ASU School of International Letters and Cultures.
+Señora’s latest professional development conference was “Let’s Get Talking: Cooperative Learning in the World Language Classroom”.
 Summit happily welcomed her to the staff in 2011.